NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Living in Taiwan

 Taiwan is one of Asia's most underrated destinations for expats — and that's rapidly changing.
 Taipei consistently ranks as one of the world's top 5 safest cities.
-The National Health Insurance (NHI) system — mandatory for residents after 6 months — is ranked #1 in Asia and among the top 5 globally: doctor visits cost just $5.
+The National Health Insurance (NHI) system — mandatory for residents after 6 months — is ranked #1 in Asia and among the top 5 globally: doctor visits cost just $5; 2026 NHI premium rate 5.17%.
 Fiber internet averages 190 Mbps nationwide.
-And the food scene — 24-hour night markets, Japanese-influenced ramen, Michelin-starred beef noodle, and sublime bubble tea — is arguably Asia's most exciting at the most accessible prices.
-The Gold Card Visa (January 2023) and Digital Nomad Visitor Visa (January 2025) have opened legal long-stay pathways for remote workers.
+The food scene — 24-hour night markets, Japanese-influenced ramen, Michelin-starred beef noodle, and sublime bubble tea — is arguably Asia's most exciting.
+The Gold Card Visa and the Digital Nomad Visitor Visa (expanded 8 January 2026: max stay JUMPED from 6 months to 2 years via 6+3×6-month extensions) opened legal long-stay pathways for remote workers — though DN visa holders are EXCLUDED from NHI even with the 2-year extension.
+Min wage rose to NT$29,500/mo from 1 January 2026 (+3.18%).
 Taiwan's political tensions with mainland China are real but have no practical impact on daily expat life.

 🏥